There are fewer benefits for mothers now but, thankfully, quite a lot of freebies and extras you can still get.

 Support for Parents in Education

-Care to Learn – if you are under 20, have one or more children and are still in education or planning to go back into education, the Care to Learn scheme can pay up to £160 per child per week (£175 in London) for childcare and associated travel costs.
+Care to Learn – if you are under 20 when you start your course and have one or more children, the Care to Learn scheme can pay up to £160 per child per week (£175 in London) for childcare and associated travel costs.
 For more information, visit Gov.uk.

 Support for Working Parents